DanGeospatial/Drone-Image-Selector/README.md

-# SpatialDirectoryPreviewer
+# Drone-Image-Selector
-A simple tool for quickly listing geospatial files, previewing the file and displaying metadata.
+A simple tool for quickly displaying and selecting images from drone flight paths.

 Important!
 This version does not have all features fully implemented.